 This tool also allows us to easily collect coaches evaluations during the season.
 We plan to share a player feedback report from your son or daughter’s coach at the end of the season.

 We’re confident this tool will help us create a better experience for everyone this year.
-Please let us know if you have questions or concerns.
+Please let us know if you have any questions or concerns.

 Athlete evaluation software is helping youth sports organizations raise the bar for tryouts and coaches evaluations with the efficiency, accuracy, and transparency it provides clubs.